apache/submarine/docs/submarine-sdk/README.md

 # Submarine-SDK

-Support Python, Scala, R language for algorithm development, The SDK is provided to help developers use submarine's internal data caching, data exchange, and task tracking to more efficiently improve the development and execution of machine learning tasks.
+Support Python, Scala, R language for algorithm development.
+The SDK is provided to help developers use submarine's internal data caching, data exchange, and task tracking to more efficiently improve the development and execution of machine learning tasks.